rusethdev/rusethdev/README.md

 # About Me

-I'm a passionate and detail-oriented software developer with a strong focus on full-stack web development, automation, and game scripting.
+I'm a passionate and detail-oriented software developer with a strong focus on full-stack web development, and automation.
 I strive to deliver efficient, scalable, and maintainable code, and I enjoy building systems that improve user experience and performance.

 ## 🛠️ Tech Stack